Daytrippin' Beatles Magazine

 by Shelley Germeaux

-Fans of the Beatles know that all four lads were from Liverpool, England, but not as many are aware of the deep Irish heritage that three of them — John, Paul, and George — share.
+Fans of the Beatles know that all four lads were from Liverpool, England, but few know of their Irish heritage.
 As the world celebrates St. Patrick’s Day, if you get misty-eyed over Ireland while singing along to “Oh Danny Boy”, you might enjoy a bit of Beatles Irish history.

 Liverpool has been called the “Capital of Ireland” because an estimated three-quarters of its people have Irish roots.
 Irish immigrants poured into Liverpool after the 1798 rebellion as well as the Great Famine of the 1840s, greatly impacting its demographic make-up.
-Three-quarters of the Beatles also have Irish roots– Ringo Starr is the only Beatle with no trace of Irish background.
+As such, all four Beatles have ancestry in Ireland.

 The Lennon family crest (from the author’s collection)